The need for more school places

-Like most London boroughs, Hackney faces an unprecedented demand for school places.
+Like most London boroughs, Hackney faces an unprecedented demand for additional school places.
 This is partly due to the borough's rising population and partly due to the success of our schools - applications have risen considerably since 2000.
-We've been working over the last decade to:

 - provide six brand new academies